kazurayam/CompositeExecutionProfileInKatalonStudio/README.md

 Further more, the range of `GlobalVariable.INCLUDE_SHEETS' values was initially 4, but it could possibly increase to 40.
 In that case, should I prepare 1800 Profiles?
 No way!

 I found a fundamental design problem in Katalon Studio here.
-This problem has been outstading for me for several months since May 2020.
+This issue has remained unresolved for me since May 2020.

 # Solution